15 Most Popular Content Management Systems (CMS) 2024

 It is an open-source CMS that gets you going in no time.
 The features of Contao are numerous, making sure you get the most out of it when working on your project.

-With that in mind, Contao has top-notch editing features, amazing site structure, form generator, responsive images, built-in file manager, and more.
+With that in mind, Contao has top-notch editing features, an amazing site structure, a form generator, responsive images, a built-in file manager, and more.

 It is also GDPR compliant, comes with drag and drop technology and is secure and stable.
 You can also check multiple case studies to understand what is possible with Contao first-hand.